 What are public records?

 “…all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, data processing software, or other material, regardless of the physical form, characteristics, or means of transmission, made or received pursuant to law or ordinance or in connection with the transaction of official business by any agency."
-119.011(12), F.S.
+Chapter 119.011(12), Florida Statutes (F.S.).

 Who may request to view or copy records held by the City of Titusville?

 Chapter 119, Florida Statutes covers public records.
 This law provides citizens with unparalleled access to the records of government.
 Section 119.07(1)(a) states: “Every person who has custody of a public record shall permit the record to be inspected and copied by any person desiring to do so, at any reasonable time, under reasonable conditions, and under supervision by the custodian of the public records.”

 May I inspect all of the records that the City has in its possession?

 Not all records are open for inspection.
 Certain exemptions to the Florida Public Records Law do exist.
 Section 119.071 lists the general exemptions from inspection or copying of public records.
 There are over 1,000 exemptions spread throughout the Florida Statutes.
 Some examples of exemptions are Social Security numbers, medical information, deferred compensation records, surveillance information, and active criminal investigative information.
 City staff is under no obligation to “create” a record that does not exist or to provide the information in any other format than that in which it exists.

 Who provides access to these records?

 All departments within the City can assist with public records requests to citizens and outside agencies.
-The City Clerk’s office manages long-term and archived records.
+The City Clerk’s office manages archived records.

 Does the City have a copy of every record ever produced within?